 Key Leader of the advocacy program on alternative test methods in the European Parliament since 2012

-Supports the paradigm shift in the use of alternative test methods through a policy program with the Industry, the NGOs and the Academia.
+Supports the paradigm shift in the use of alternative test methods through a policy program with the Industry, NGOs and Academia.

-A unique network with key policy players in alternative test methods toxicological landscape in Europe
+A unique network with key policy players to advance the alternative test methods toxicological landscape in Europe

-A fine understanding of the policy making progress at the European Parliament level.
+A sound understanding of the policy making progress at the European Parliament level.

 Altertox Know-How Interaction with European Parliament